Olive-green camaroptera

-The olive-green camaroptera (Camaroptera chloronota) is a bird species in the family Cisticolidae.
+The olive-green camaroptera (Camaroptera chloronota) is a bird species in the family Cisticolidae, mainly native to the African tropical rainforest.

 Taxonomy

 The olive-green camaroptera was described by the German ornithologist Anton Reichenow in 1895 under its current binomial name Camaroptera chloronota.
 The type locality is the forest of Missahohe in the West African state of Togo.
 The specific epithet chloronota is from the Ancient Greek khlōros meaning "green" and -nōtos meaning "-backed".